Skip to main content

 Notes

 Happiness consists in living a good life.
-It’s about having a good and morally consistent character virtue theory
+It's about having a good and morally consistent character Cultivating virtues creates a good moral character

-To Aristotle, happiness is the end of all means, it cannot be a mean in of itself Intrinsic.
-For example, if you think wealth will make you happy, Aristotle cautions you're wrong.
-After all, when you pursue wealth, what you really want is not wealth, it's what wealth can buy.
+To Aristotle, happiness is the end of all means, it cannot be a mean in of itself Some things matter for what they are not what they do.
+When you pursue wealth, what you really want is not wealth, it's what wealth can buy.

-Therefore, the true measure of happiness is not our emotions, but by how well you are using your rationality, and for Aristotle, using your rationality means finding the "golden mean" between two extremes, that's where virtue lies Balance Extremes.
+Therefore, the true measure of happiness is not our emotions, but by how well you are using your rationality, and for Aristotle, using your rationality means finding the "golden mean" between two extremes, that's where virtue lies Optimal outcomes emerge from balance between extremes not absolutes.
 Each kind of virtue is a mean between some excessive tendency and a tendency towards deficiency

 The way it connects to happiness is when we will take pleasure in doing what is right, when we are used to doing the right thing.
 Love what is good

-Virtue is knowledge free will is knowledge, and therefore, in life, the most important and beneficial thing for you is your education (which shapes your character) Akrasia
+Virtue is knowledge Free will is knowledge, and therefore, in life, the most important and beneficial thing for you is your education (which shapes your character).

 Visual